Behavioral health

 Find a provider

-Search for a behavioral health provider and filter by specialty, location and more to find the best fit for you.
+You don’t need a referral from your primary care physician to access outpatient therapy from a provider in your network.
+Search for an in-network behavioral health provider and filter by specialty, location and more to find the best fit for you.

-• Tip: There are many types of behavioral health care professionals who may be able to help.
+Tip: There are many types of behavioral health care professionals.
+From psychiatrists to psychologists to therapists and more — learn the differences between them.
 Speaking with your primary care physician about your concerns is also a good option.

 2